txsun1997/LMaaS-Papers/README.md

 - **Feature-based learning**.
 LLMs can serve as a feature extractor, on which users can build some learnable task-specific modules to perform classification or generation.
 - **Data Generation**.
 Generative LLMs can be used to generate a dataset of labeled text pairs from scratch, which is then used to locally train a much smaller model.

+The boundary between *text prompt* and *in-context learning* is a bit blurred.
+In this repo, the *text prompt* category contains papers that do not use labeled samples, while the *in-context learning* category is comprised of papers that include labeled samples in the prompts.

 **Note:** A related (and partially overlapped) topic is *prompt-based learning*, which aims to solve downstream tasks using general purpose LLMs by converting input and output with some template and verbalizer, respectively.
 However, most works in prompt-based learning require the access to model parameters and gradients, and therefore do not fit into our scope.
 For prompt-based learning papers that are not suitable for LMaaS, we recommend contributing to another awesome paper list: [PromptPaper](https://github.com/thunlp/PromptPapers).

 ### Advantages